← Back

 What about comprehension?

+No speed reading app should promise perfect comprehension at extreme speeds.
 That is why Leo treats speed as a dial, not a magic claim.
-Context is nearby, punctuation affects rhythm, and you can slow down, jump back or re-read.
+Context is nearby, punctuation affects rhythm, and you can slow down, jump back or re-read at any time.

 Which speed reading app should you choose?